 When assessing damages, benefits received to date, by way of either weekly payments or other benefits, will be taken into account.

-As of 10 October 2010 there are limitations on the amount of legal costs paid on serious injury applications.
+As of 10 October 2010 there are limitations on the amount of legal costs paid on successful serious injury applications.